eddiePower/CodeReviews/Readme.md

 <p>This is a Code puzzle for a Company interview process.

-A natural speech shape building application, it will take in natural english and in turn build the desired shape.
+A natural language shape building application, it will take in natural english and in turn build the desired shape.
 An Example would be <i>"Draw a Rectangle with the width of 34 and a height of 322."</i>
 Its main purpose is to show problem solving skills from a written description General C# syntax and code principals.

 Class's so far: